The Value of Being Busy.

 I also love helping people and giving presentations.
 Believe me- I am working on how to accommodate that “love” as well.

-So, I will paraphrase getting started on this approach in a few simple steps:
+So, I will paraphrase getting started on this approach to life in a few simple steps:

 - Write down the skills you’ve developed, circle the ones you love using (examples: giving presentations, creating budgets, managing people- all of these are not mine, just examples).